Legendary City Walls, Ancient Monasteries and a World Record Breakfast.

 From Şanlıurfa we proceed to the on-going archaeological dig at Göbekli Tepe.
 Although not widely known amongst the general public Göbekli Tepe is probably one of the most important archaeological sites in the world.
 We continue to Diyarbakir and another ancient settlement; at 5000 years old is one of the oldest cities in the world.
 An overwhelmingly Kurdish city Diyarbakir is famed for its ancient city walls; constructed by the Romans, the current walls, built of massive black basalt blocks is, after the great wall of China, the longest continuous defensive wall in the world.

-After breakfast drive to Van via Akdamar Island where we visit the beautifully restored 10th C Armenian Church of the Holy Cross, or Sourp Khach, before continuing to the eastern city of Van.
+After breakfast drive to Van via Akdamar Island where we visit the beautifully restored 10th Century Armenian Church of the Holy Cross, or Sourp Khach, before continuing to the eastern city of Van.
+In the afternoon we will visit Van’s museum of Urartu and the 9th Century Urartian fortress in Van.

-From Van we travel south along a branch of the Silk Road (Ipek Yol) to visit Hosap Castle.
+From Van we will continue south along a branch of the Silk Road (Ipek Yol) to visit Hosap Castle.
 The main castle structure of Hosap, built straddling the Silk Road it served as both a means of protecting the road and as a point of charging tolls on travellers.
-From Hosap we return to Van for lunch, before ending the day with a visit to the 3000 year old Citadel of Van to watch the sun set over Lake Van.
+From Hosap we return to Van where we will visit a carpet and rug collective where young girls are taught these ancient skills.

-7Day 7 - Dogubeyazit - Ararat - Kars
+8Day 8 - Doğubayazıt - Ararat - Kars

 We leave Van for Doğubayazıt via Muradiye and the pretty Bendimaahi Falls.
 In Doğubayazıt , we visit the spectacular Ishak Pasha Palace before continuing our journey north skirting around the western edge of Mt Ararat.
 Mt.
 Ararat is one of the great natural spectacles of the world, known in Turkish as ‘the Mountain of Pain’ and in Kurdish as the ‘Mountain of Fire’.
 Armenians know it at as Masis.
 The name Ararat derives from the Bible (Jeremiah 51:27) and is a transliteration of ‘Urartu’ the name foreigners gave to this region and its inhabitants in Biblical times.
 We will spend the night in Kars.